Guide to HSBC credit cards

 Global bank, HSBC offers a full range of credit cards to meet the needs of its varied customer base.

-Existing current account customers can get an exclusive HSBC credit card that offers a long interest free period on balance transfers, as well as 0% interest on purchases and access to the HSBC home&away Privilege Programme.
+The HSBC credit card offers a long interest free period on balance transfers, as well as 0% interest on purchases and access to the HSBC home&away Privilege Programme.

 Balance transfers on this card are subject to a 3.3% fee and after the introductory period ends you can expect to pay a representative APR of around 18.9% (variable).

-Students who hold an account with HSBC can take out a student credit card which, again, offers access to the HSBC home&away Privilege Programme and comes with a representative APR of 18.9% (variable).
+Students who hold an account with HSBC can take out a student credit card which offers 24 hour worldwide assistance and comes with a representative APR of 18.9% (variable).

 The HSBC Premier credit card works as both a low standard rate and a rewards card, offering a low representative APR of 11.9% (variable) and two rewards points for every £10 spent.
 Although there is no balance transfer facility, the card also offers nine months of interest-free purchases and access to the HSBC Privilege Programme.